isomorphic-software/smartclient-docs/classes/EditPane.md

 **Flags**: IR

 ---
+## Attr: EditPane.canGroupSelect

+### Description
+Should a group selection outline covering the outermost bounding boxes of all selected components be shown in this container?

+Treated as `true` if not set and hoop selection is enabled (see [EditProxy.canSelectChildren](EditProxy.md#attr-editproxycanselectchildren) and [selectionType](EditContext.md#attr-editcontextselectiontype).

+**Flags**: IR

+---
+## Attr: EditPane.rootComponent

+### Description
+Root of data to edit.
+Must contain the "type" property, with the name of a valid [schema](DataSource.md#class-datasource) or nothing will be able to be dropped on this EditContext.
+A "liveObject" property representing the rootComponent is also suggested.
+Otherwise, a live object will be created from the palette node.

+Can be retrieved at any time.
+Use [EditPane.getRootEditNode](#method-editpanegetrooteditnode) to retrieve the [EditNode](../reference.md#object-editnode) created from the rootComponent.

+### Groups

+- devTools

+**Flags**: IR

+---
 ## Attr: EditPane.autoEditNewNodes

 ### Description
 New nodes added to the editContext are automatically placed into edit mode if the new node's parent is in edit mode.
 To suppress this action set `autoEditNewNodes` to false.

+**Flags**: IR

+---
+## Attr: EditPane.hideGroupBorderOnDrag

+### Description
+Should the group selection box shown when [canGroupSelect](EditContext.md#attr-editcontextcangroupselect) is true be hidden during drag?

+Treated as `true` if not explicitly set to false.

 **Flags**: IR